 Second, the spouse keeping the house generally does not want the spouse they divorced on the mortgage as well.
 The reason is this could tie the two financially together.
 They would also have potential tax issues to deal with the mortgage deduction and property taxes.

-Nonetheless, where a refinance is required, it is important that a deadline be set.
+Nonetheless, where a refinance is required, a deadline must be set.
 The deadline protects the party not keeping the house by setting a deadline for the removal of their name.
 On the other hand, the deadline often needs to be flexible enough in case the party keeping the house has any trouble obtaining a refinance.

 Coming up with a reasonable deadline is often tricky.
-Where party are about to negotiate this, they range might be between 30-days on a short-end to a year on the long-end.
+Where parties are about to negotiate this, the range might be between 30-days on a short-end to a year on the long-end.
 Often, the deadline is set somewhere in the middle.

 When courts have to resolve this issue at trial, they have the ability to select a deadline of their own.
-The deadline can have a lot of variance, but it’s usually important for some deadline to be set by the court.
-A reasonable deadline can give a party the time to find a mortgage with interest rates and refinance costs that are beneficial.
+The deadline can have a lot of variances, but it’s usually important for some deadlines to be set by the court.
+A reasonable deadline can give a party the time to find a mortgage with interest rates and refinance beneficial costs.

 If you are going through a divorce where a home may need to refinance, Stange Law Firm, PC can help.
 You can contact us at 855-805-0595.